roberthartung/google_charts/README.md

 A library to make it easy to use [Google's visualization api][api]

+This package was matched against the version released on April 30, 2015 (Version 42).

 ## Usage

 You can use the api almost as you would do in the javascript version.